Guide

 Scaling This With PermitBeam

 Doing this manually is possible but tedious.
-You'd need to check NYC BIS and DOB NOW regularly, filter out the irrelevant permits, cross-reference addresses against your book, and track which ones you've already contacted.
+You'd need to check NYC BIS, DOB NOW, and NYC Open Data regularly, filter out lower-priority permits, cross-reference addresses against your book, and track which ones you already reviewed.

 PermitBeam does the first part automatically.
-Every week, you get a digest of new permits in your chosen ZIP codes — filtered to show renovation and construction permits with estimated costs, owner names, and filing dates.
-You spend your time on the outreach, not the research.
+Every week, you get a digest of new DOB permit filings in your chosen ZIP codes — filtered to show renovation and construction permits with estimated costs, owner names when present, and filing dates.
+You spend your time on review, not database searching.

 See What's Being Built in Your Territory